HoTrungQuan2004/ParkingAreaManage/Readme.md

 This is the project to storage information about liecens plate and entry time of vehicles in parking area by using AI Thinker ESP32-CAM, geminiAI, and firebase.

+# Workflow summary:
+- The ESP32-CAM boots and connects to WIFI
+- The camera is initialized, and time is synchronized via NTP.
+- A FreeRTOS task repeatedly:
+  + Capture an image every 3 seconds and encode it it to Base64
+  + Send it to Gemini API to detect the number plate
+  + Validates the detected plate
+  + Stores valid plates and timestamps in Firebase
+- Debug messages are printed to the Serial Monitor for monitoring

 # Set up:
 ### Set up driver:
 - Extract CP210x_Windows_Drivers_with_Serial_Enumeration.zip